Best Anti-Ransomware 2023: TOP 5 Defenders Against Ransomware

 Good support featuring a 24/7 live chat

-Norton's Antivirus suite also performed very well with the test labs, offering excellent security.
+Norton's antivirus suite also performed very well among the testing labs we consulted and offers excellent security.
 We found its user interface to be both elegant and intuitive since it conveniently makes all features accessible.
-Additionally, its live chat support is deserving of praise.
+Additionally, its live chat support is deserving of high praise.

 Like Bitdefender, Norton 360 also includes a VPN and a password manager, however, its catalog of features is less extensive than that of its Romanian rival.
-Anti-theft measures are nowhere to be found, and access to a file shredder requires paying an additional fee, even for premium clients.
+Anti-theft measures are nowhere to be found, and a file shredder needs to be purchased separately, even for premium subscribers.

-Norton does provide most of the features that we look for: Alongside web, webcam, and email protection, there's also real-time monitoring and of course, anti-ransomware capabilities.
+Norton does provide most of the features that we look for, however: Alongside web, webcam, and email protection, there's also real-time monitoring and of course, anti-ransomware capabilities.

-Ransomware protection is included in each of Norton's subscription packages, however, the provider doesn't offer a free version of its software, unlike Bitdefender.
+Ransomware protection is included in every Norton subscription, however, the provider doesn't offer a free version of its software, unlike Bitdefender.

 Elegant and intuitive user interface